SusheelThapa/command/command/c/cat.md

    cat file1.txt > file2.txt
    ```

 6. Imagine you're reading a book with a lot of pages.
-Instead of flipping through every page, you can use this command to read it one section at a time.
+Instead of flipping through every page, you can use [less](...) command to read it one section at a time.

    ```shell
    cat chap1.txt chap2.txt chap3.txt | less